ripple/ripple-rest/README.md

       }
     ]
   ```
-+ To install on Heroku,
++ To install on Heroku, you must add this custom buildpack to enable the use of Grunt.js:

+  `heroku config:add BUILDPACK_URL=https://github.com/mbuchetics/heroku-buildpack-nodejs-grunt.git`

 ## Testing